Menu

 I started with what I hold in my hand almost every day, my Kindle.
 Again, Amazon does a few things right that others can’t or don’t do as well.
 Apart from DRM, not much really bothered me about Amazon’s books until then, and you hardly have to worry about DRM if you stay in the Kindle world.
 I’ll come back to that another time.

 Now I wanted as much contrast as possible.
 Instead of funding a space phallus, I wanted to put the money I was spending on books to better use.
-And, surprisingly, the selection of alternative bookshops that spend part of their turnover on charitable work is not so small.
+And, surprisingly, the selection of alternative bookshops that spend part of their turnover on charitable causes is not so small.

-Fairbuch.de, for example, does it better, donating 2% of the purchase value to Kindernothilfe.
+fairbuch.de, for example, does it better, donating 2% of the purchase value to Kindernothilfe.

 Olli